Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Extending the Range of Validity for the Constructions

-For given values of $\mu'$ and $\nu'$, the $p_i$ are fixed and only the first term depends on $N$.
-This means that, like the original distribution, the entropy of this distribution scales logarithmically with $N$.
-Therefore, by picking our original distribution properly, we can find low entropy distributions for any $\mu$ and $\nu$ for which the number of active states grows as a polynomial in $N$ (see Fig.~\ref{fig:constructed}).
+Like the original distribution, the entropy of this distribution scales logarithmically with $N$.
+Therefore, by picking our original distribution properly, we can find low entropy distributions for any $\mu$ and $\nu$ for which the number of active states grows as a~polynomial in $N$ (see Figure~\ref{fig:constructed}).

-Similarly, we can extend the range of validity for the construction described in Appendix~\ref{comm_construction} to the triangular region shown in Fig.~\ref{fig:allowed} by assigning probabilities $p_0$, $p_1$, and $p_{N/2}$ to the all silent state, all active state, and the total probability assigned to the remaining $2N - 2$ states of the original model, respectively.
-The entropy of this extended distribution must be no greater than the entropy of the original distribution (Eq.~\eqref{eq:S_con}), since the same number of states are active, but now they are not weighted equally, so this remains a low entropy distribution.
+Similarly, we can extend the range of validity for the construction described in Appendix~\ref{sec:comm_construction} to the triangular region shown in Figure~\ref{fig:allowed} by assigning probabilities $p_0$, $p_1$, and $p_{N/2}$ to the all silent state, all active state, and the total probability assigned to the remaining $2N - 2$ states of the original model, respectively.
+The entropy of this extended distribution must be no greater than the entropy of the original distribution (Equation~\eqref{eq:S_con}), since the same number of states are active, but now they are not weighted equally, so this remains a~low entropy distribution.